-Parameters for the Set Bus and Wait commands are written here also.
-This two commands interpret content of the DPR register as unsigned 8-bit integer.
+Parameters for the Set Bus and Wait commands are also written into the DPR.
+These two commands interpret content of the DPR register as unsigned 8-bit integer.
 The parameter written for the Set Bus command should be in range from 0 to $g_num_bus - 1$, otherwise the command returns ERR status.
 The parameter for the Wait command is number of milliseconds to wait.